frosteyes/yocto-nvidia/README.md

 **2. Setup yocto.**

-Source the setup script.
-Optional select a build folder.
-If no build folder is selected a standard folder named *build*:

-    $ cd yocto-nvidia
-    $ source setup_agx_xavier build_master
+Copy the template to the build folder and source oe-init-build-env

 After you have sourced the setup, please look into the *conf/local.conf* file.
 Specifically the variables **DL_DIR** and **SSTATE_DIR** is relevant to save